SylviaOne/Repo-hub/README.md

-## They tried to make a diamond shaped like a duck.
-It quacked under the pressure.
+## What did the father tomato say to the baby tomato whilst on a family walk?
+Ketchup.